Round 3 FAQs

 Will every business that applies receive a grant?
 No, we predict demand to exceed available funds, and this is a competitive grant process.
-After the second round of applications closes on September 18, 2020 the review committee will evaluate and prioritize applications for funding.
-Applicants will be notified of their status by October 21, 2020
+After the third round of applications closes at noon on November 9, 2020, the review committee will evaluate and prioritize applications for funding.
+Applicants will be notified of their status by December 30, 2020.

 Is this a loan?
 No. This is an investment our greater community is making in you because we need you and we believe in you.
-Make Charlotte Center City and the region stronger together.
+Make the City of Charlotte and the region stronger together.